Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Assignment tableaux and tabloids

 The number of distinct standard assignment tabloids of the shape $\lambda_1$ is $(n! / \lambda_1 !)=(4! / 4!)=1$ for $n=4$.
-This situation may arise if all the four processors are homogeneous in which there is a unique representation of $4$-task-$4$-processor assignment.
+This situation may arise if all four agents are homogeneous.
 The number of distinct standard assignment tabloids of the shape $\lambda_2$ is $(n! / (1!)^n)=n!=4!$ for $n=4$.
-It corresponds to the number of all permutations of four tasks for a given standard processor tableau of shape $\lambda_2$.
+It corresponds to the number of all permutations of four tasks for a given standard agent tableau of shape $\lambda_2$.
 The number of distinct standard assignment tabloids of the shape $\lambda_3$ is $n! / (n-1)!=4$ for $n=4$, which corresponds to the number of choices (from 1 to 4) for the element in the second row.